build-umass/easy-databases/README.md

 db.auth(<username>, <password>)
 //authenticate for access privileges
 ```

 ### Extra Options
-You can override the default parameters/options that are passed to `docker build`, `docker run`, `docker stop`.
+manage.py is a wrapper script that calls `docker build`, `docker run`, and `docker stop` with helpful defaults.
+You can override the defaults with command line flags.
 Use `./manage.py <build/run/stop> -h` if you want auto-generated usage instructions.

-Example usages:
+Example (override the default port that is passed to `docker run`):
 - `./manage.py run mongo --port 3000` (default port on host container is 27017)
 - `./manage.py run --port 3000 mongo`